DataMa-Solutions/docs/core_app/new/interface/header/help.md

 ---
 title: Help
-description: Find here how you can use the "Help" menu of the header of the DataMa Solutions
+description: Find out how you can use the "Help" menu of the header of the DataMa Solutions
 layout: page
 ---

-> Find here how you can use **the Help** menu of the header of the Solution**
+> Find out how you can use **the Help** menu of the header of the Solution**

 <center><img src="{{site.url}}/{{site.baseurl}}/core_app/new/interface/header/images/help_menu.jpg"/></center>

-- **Search** : open a search bar to find keywords in Workbooks, Get Inspired and Documentation.
+- **Search** : open a search bar to find keywords in Workbooks, Get Inspired, and Documentation.
 <center><img src="{{site.url}}/{{site.baseurl}}/core_app/new/interface/header/images/search_bar.png"/></center>

 - **Tutorials** : launch the dynamic tutorials to help you use the solutions
 - **Documentation** : access the DataMa documentation

-Don't hesitate to contact us if you need any other connexion with your data.
+Don't hesitate to contact us if you need any other connections to your data.